PubInv/covid19-vent-list/README.md

 Current prototype is pneumatic.
 3D printed parts complete, but I can't find complete assembly instructions.
 They are working on a second electric prototype.

+[Mechanical Ventilator Milano (MVM):
+A Novel Mechanical Ventilator Designed for Mass Scale Production in Response to the COVID-19 Pandemics](https://arxiv.org/pdf/2003.10405.pdf)

 ## Projects Not Yet Buildable (March 21st, 2020)

 ### Blower/Fan/Pump based